Stardust (Lena album)

 Stardust is the third studio album by German singer Lena Meyer-Landrut.
-It was released on 12 October 2012 on Universal Music.
-The album marked a departure from her previous work on her debut album My Cassette Player (2010) and follow-up Good News (2011).
-Meyer-Landrut Both collaborated with Swen Meyer, and Sonny Boy Gustafsson on the majority of the album.
-Stardust became her third album to reach the top two of the German Albums Chart.
-The album and its first single of the same name achieved gold certification in Germany.
+It was released by Universal Music on 12 October 2012.
+Recording for the album took place in Stockholm, London, and Hamburg.
+A departure from her previous work on her debut album My Cassette Player (2010) and follow-up Good News (2011), both of which had been chiefly produced by former mentor, entertainer Stefan Raab, the singer worked with Swen Meyer and Sonny Boy Gustafsson on the majority of Stardust.

+The album earned largely mixed to positive reviews from music critics who felt that Stardust improved on Meyer-Landrut's artistic development and called it more authentic than previous releases.
+In Germany, the album peaked at number two on the German Albums Chart and was eventually certified Gold by the Bundesverband Musikindustrie (BVMI).
+Lead single "Stardust" reached number two on the German Singles Chart.
+In support of the album, Meyer-Landrut embarked on her No One Can Catch Us Tour in 2013.

 Background

 Stardust marked Meyer-Landrut's first album without contribution from former mentor, entertainer Stefan Raab.
 Principal songwriting began in late summer 2011 and during that process Lena made travels to Stockholm, London, and Hamburg.
 Throughout the sessions, she collaborated with musicians like Matthew Benbrook, Pauline Taylor, Johnny McDaid, James Flannigan, and Sonny Boy Gustafsson, who produced five of the songs.
 Stardust was also partly produced by Swen Meyer in Hamburg.
 Production on the album was finished in July 2012.
 Four titles were written in collaboration with Miss Li of which the song "ASAP" is a duet with the Swedish singer-songwriter.

 Meyer-Landrut participated on nine songs as co-author.
 "Better News" and "I'm Black" were composed in collaboration with Ian Dench.
 The idea to "Don't Panic" was inspired by a fire alert in London.
 "Mr Arrow Key" is about a guide for the things of life.
 "Pink Elephant" covers the story of a girl who is clumsy like an elephant.
 "Goosebumps" is a song about homesickness.
 "To the Moon" is a love song which took Lena, her co-writer Alexander Schroer and producer Swen Meyer seven months to find suitable lyrics for a certain melody.
 "Neon (Lonely People)" describes the feeling of loneliness despite the fact that someone is among people.
-Additionally there is a hidden track called "Lille katt" performed in Swedish language previously known from the Swedish-German children's television series Emil i Lönneberga.
+Additionally there is a hidden track called "Lille katt" performed in Swedish previously known from the Swedish-German children's television series Emil i Lönneberga.
 The iTunes version features a cover version of the title "Moonlight", previously performed by American singer Mayaeni in 2010.